 While creating and designing user interfaces you face challenges like how to convey specific language or nation.
 You'll consider using flags, maps...

 Often when you are creating and designing user interfaces for your apps or websites you face challenges like how to convey specific language or nation.
-You might consider using different flags, maps, colors, symbols as a part of your user interface.
+You might consider using different maps, colors, symbols or flags in user interface design as a part of your user interface.
 But that can be challenging and even very dangerous.

 Tip 1.
-Avoid using flags in your applications or websites as visual elements
+Avoid using flags in user interface design process in your applications or websites as visual elements

 We all love flags.
-They are nice, they have very strong symbolic meaning and they are easily recognizable.
-But most of all they are (in majority of cases) national symbols and lot of emotions are related to them.
+They are nice; they have unyielding symbolic meaning, and they are easily recognizable.
+But most of all they are (in a majority of cases) national symbols and lot of emotions are related to them.
 But, just because of that, flags SHOULD BE avoided as elements of your applications or websites.

-I’ve seen numerous cases when flag of United Kingdom or United States is being used as representation for English language.
-That is bad practice and I appeal to you to avoid doing that.
+I’ve seen numerous cases when a flag of the United Kingdom or the United States is used as a representation of the English language.
+That is a dangerous practice, and I appeal to you to avoid doing that.
 For example, what about Canadians?
 They are also using English as language, Irish people too.
 I am sure you get the point.
-Same thing is, for example, with Spanish language which is in most cases represented with flag of Spain.
-Why not flag of Argentina?
+The Same thing is, for example, with the Spanish language which is in most cases represented by a flag of Spain.
+Why not a flag of Argentina?
 Or Bolivia?
 Or Honduras?
-Spanish is official language in those countries too.
-Same goes for German (flag of Germany, though it is spoken in Austria and other Lichtenstein too)… There are numerous examples and you can easily see problems.
-Personal experience tells me that I was very frustrated seeing Croatian language considered same as Serbian and incorrectly called “Serbo-Croatian”.
-Both Serbs and Croats agree that there is no such thing like “Serbo-Croatian” or “Croato-Serbian” language.
+Spanish is the official language in those countries too.
+Same goes for German (flag of Germany, though it is spoken in Austria and Lichtenstein too)… There are numerous examples, and you can easily see problems.
+Personal experience tells me that I always a remember seeing the Croatian language considered same as the Serbian (as many of my friends from Serbia feel when their language is confused with Croatian) and incorrectly called “Serbo-Croatian.”
 So, please, when you are designing your UI, don’t make mistakes like these.
 Your product might be boycotted in some markets just because you did not pay enough attention.

-Other problem with flags is in case of territorial and other political disputes.
-Kosovo’s flag is not something that you should be putting in product that is targeted at Serbian market.
+Another problem with flags is in the case of territorial and other political disputes.
+Kosovo’s flag is not something that you should be putting in a product targeting Serbian market.
 Same goes for flag of Taiwan in China.